201 Commonwealth Honors College - Bloom Honors Advising Center, 413-545-2483

 Commonwealth Honors College advisors will refer students to an array of program, opportunity, resource, and service advisors, including Chief Undergraduate Advisors, Honors Program Directors, and Academic Deans.

 Chief Undergraduate Advisor (CUA) or Major Advisor: The CUA is the advisor in your major department who is responsible for coordinating undergraduate advising for students in your major.
 When you are seeking advice about fulfilling major or minor requirements, you should see the CUA in the department’s undergraduate advising office.
-If you don’t have a major, visit Undergraduate Advising Services in 615 Goodell for assistance and see your Honors College advisors.
 It is a good idea to bring a copy of your Commonwealth Honors College requirements with you when you are meeting with advisors other than your Honors College advisors.

 Honors Program Director: This advisor from your major department acts as a liaison to Commonwealth Honors College and oversees honors students who are enrolled in the Departmental Honors track.
 The Honors Program Director oversees your admission to, and progress related to, departmental honors, as well as reviews honors independent studies and course substitutions for departmental honors credit.
 The Honors Program Director is a good resource if you are having difficulty finding departmentally-based honors courses or honors thesis or project committee members.